okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 # Key Management API

-The Okta key management API provides a CRUD interface for JSON Web Keys (JWK) used with other parts of the application, such as inline hooks.
+The Okta Key Management API provides a CRUD interface for JSON Web Keys (JWK) used with other parts of the application, such as inline hooks.
 For information on how to create inline hooks, see [Inline hooks management API](/docs/reference/api/inline-hooks/).

 ## Get started